timsawtell/TSBoilerplate/README.markdown

 Includes
 MKNetworkKit
-Mogenerator (Arc and NSCoding support for model files)
+Mogenerator (Arc and NSCoding support for model files) Thanks to [Tyrone](https://github.com/tyrone-sudeium) for his guidance on Commands

 ## Data persistance:
 Define your model using core data UI - add entities and properties.
 (Any properties that you want to persist must have a data type that supports NSCoding).